Overview

 • Have displayed symptoms for at least six months

+An individual with voyeuristic disorder gets sexually aroused by watching people who don't know they're being watched.
 If the voyeurism is consensual, it likely does not rise to the level of voyeuristic disorder.
 As stated by the American Psychiatric Association, the Diagnostic and Statistical Manual of Mental Disorders “clearly distinguishes between atypical sexual interests and mental disorders involving these desires or behaviors”.

 Voyeuristic disorder can negatively impact a person’s mental health and relationships.
 Individuals diagnosed with this condition may experience shame, distress, and isolation as a result of their disorder.
 In some cases, a person with voyeuristic disorder may develop other mental health conditions, such as depression, anxiety, or substance use disorders.
 In addition, they may experience sexual dysfunction when engaging in sexual activity themselves, particularly if they do not have an outlet for their sexual urges.
-Some people with a paraphilic disorder struggle to become sexually aroused without the behaviors associated with their condition.
+Some people with a paraphilic disorder or voyeuristic disorder struggle to become sexually aroused without the behaviors associated with their condition.

 Causes